Tuition and Fee Schedule

 When students register or pre-register for study, they incur an obligation for tuition and fee charges and (for students who reside in New York State) a Certificate of Residence.

-Information regarding certificates of residency is located under Admissions.
+Information regarding certificates of residency is located under Admissions Tuition and Fees section.
 It is necessary that in addition to paying tuition charges, all students claiming residency in New York State file a Certificate of Residence or pay out-of-state (double) tuition charges.

 Tuition and fee charges can be met in several ways:

-Payment may be made in cash, check, or money order.
+Payment may be made online or in person with cash, check, or money order.
+Go to MyFM account on the FM website to pay electronically.

 - The College also accepts Master Card ,Visa and Discover.
 For your convenience, you may make payment via telephone by calling: (518) 736-3622 (Extensions 8602 or 8604).